The strong amalgamation property into union: Orders, binary relations, adding operators.

+SuperSAPU and JEP are maintained when an $F$-indexed family of relation-preserving \eqref{rel} unary operations and a $G$-indexed family of relation-reversing \eqref{rev} unary operations are added. \end{corollary}

 In Section \ref{pres} below we shall deal with AP for structures with many binary relations.
-We present here a theorem which does not seem to follow from the results in the subsequent sections.
+We now present a theorem (from \cite{apuduerel}) which does not seem to follow from the results in the subsequent sections.

-Given two binary relations $R$ and $S$ we say that $S$ is \emph{coarser} than $R$ if $R \subseteq S$, more explicitly, if $a \mathrel { R } b $ implies $a \mathrel { S } b $, for all $a$ and $b$ in the domain.
+Given two binary relations $R$ and $S$ on the same domain, we say that $S$ is \emph{coarser} than $R$ if $R \subseteq S$, more explicitly, if $a \mathrel { R } b $ implies $a \mathrel { S } b $, for all $a$ and $b$ in the domain.
 If this is the case, we shall also say that $R$ is \emph{finer} than $S$.
 Notice that we shall always use the expression ``coarser'' in the sense of ``coarser than or equal to''.

-Recall the properties 1.- 5. from Proposition \ref{pu}.
-They correspond, in this order, to transitivity, reflexivity, symmetry, antireflexivity and antisymmetry.

-\begin{theorem} \labbel{due} \ \begin{enumerate}[(A)] \item For every pair $P, Q \subseteq \{ 1,2,3,4,5 \} $, the class $\mathcal K_{P,Q}$ of structures with \begin{enumerate} \item a binary relation $R$ satisfying the properties from $P$ and \item a coarser relation $S$ satisfying the properties from $Q$ \end{enumerate} has SAPU.
+\begin{theorem} \labbel{due} \cite{apuduerel} \begin{enumerate}[(A)] \item For every pair $P, Q \subseteq \{ 1,2,3,4,5 \} $, the class $\mathcal K_{P,Q}$ of structures with \begin{enumerate} \item a binary relation $R$ satisfying the properties from $P$ and \item a coarser relation $S$ satisfying the properties from $Q$ \end{enumerate} has SAPU.
 Actually, superSAPU holds both with respect to $R$ and $S$.